tonymm81/web_page/client/README.md

  I also made a information, that dont use my worktime app any real life things or dont save any personal data there.

+ ## version 167

+ Fixed couple of bugs.
+There was someerrors in delete route employer view.
+I also fix the login component error helper text.

 ## npm installs in this project: